Put to the test

 • It increases transparency in the assessment process.

-• provides valuable insights for future actions.
+• provides valuable insights for future initiatives.

 • highlights where adjustments are needed.